BadandBoolean/cosiwreal/README.md

 # Frontend to Backend: Learn Full-Stack Web Development

-Frontend to Backend is a modern learning tool designed to modernize the teaching of client-server architecture and interactions, as well as full-stack web service processes.
+Frontend to Backend is an online learning tool designed to modernize the teaching of client-server architecture and interactions, as well as full-stack web service processes.
 It combines lessons from web architecture and networking classes with design concepts